-Gucci YA1264042 “G-Timeless” Ladies Stainless Steel Green Mother of Pearl Leather Strap Watch
+Gucci YA1264042 “G-Timeless” Unisex Stainless Steel Green Mother of Pearl Leather Strap Watch

-“G-Timeless” Ladies Stainless Steel Green Mother of Pearl Leather Strap Watch
+“G-Timeless” Unisex Stainless Steel Green Mother of Pearl Leather Strap Watch

 Product Code: YA1264042